tgalpha/wp-enhanced/README.md

 For more information about hooks, please refer to description of `-H, --with-hooks` in `wpe -h`

-# Add wpe to existing project
+# Integrate wpe to existing project
-If your have existing project, you can integrate wpe to it by running `wpe init` in your project root.
+If your have existing project, you can integrate wpe to it by running `wpe i` in your project root.

-**CAUTION ❗❗**: Make sure to stage your modified files before running `wpe init`, as the parameters code generation may overwrite your files.
+**CAUTION ❗❗**: Make sure to stage your modified files before running `wpe i`, as the parameters code generation may overwrite your files.